joemoose/dungeoneers.d20/docs/3 How to Play.md

 ### Miscasts

 Whenever one or more **6s** are rolled when casting a spell, the spell drains the caster’s focus and mental energies.
 For each 6, the caster takes **d6** damage to WIL and then makes a WIL Save.
-If failed, the caster takes a *Dazed* Condition.
+If failed, the caster takes a *Dazed* burden.

 ### Selling spells